What Is Content Guidance?

 While the short stories in the series don’t contain a sex scene, they still include sexual content with heavy kissing and references to sex.

-Note: The sex scenes usually can’t be “skipped”—at least not easily—as they’re designed to show character development and advance the romance relationship and/or the plot.
+Note: The sex scenes usually can’t be “skipped”—at least not easily—as they’re not “gratuitous.”
+Instead, they’re designed to show character development and advance the romance relationship and/or the plot.
 However, all sex scenes focus on consent and are fully consensual, despite the “alpha” or dominant tendencies of some characters.

 The bad guys in this series are truly villains, so they use tactics such as bullying, manipulation, death threats, abduction, abuse, assaults, and torture.
 Some of their threats and assaults also include a sexual component, but no rape occurs.